-Some of my best work comes not by my know-how, but from knowing how to fail fast, and then negotiate the adjustments necessary.
+Some of my best work comes not by my know-how, but from knowing how to fail fast.
+Then, negotiate the adjustments necessary to complete the objective.
 In addition to being hands-on, I have developing coaching skills that help foster career development and help build the next generation of leaders.
 Above all, I maintain a sense of humor amid the chaos.

 I enjoy being put to the test by listening to and engaging with any IT business needs.
 If you have such needs, I can be reached by email listed above.